go-analyze/charts/examples/README.md

 * [line_chart-7-boundary_gap](./1-Painter/line_chart-7-boundary_gap) - Showing the visual difference on the line chart of enabling or disabling the x-axis boundary gap.
 * [line_chart-8-dual_y_axis](./1-Painter/line_chart-8-dual_y_axis) - Basic line chart with two series, one rendered to the left axis and one to a second y axis on the right.
 * [line_chart-9-custom](./1-Painter/line_chart-9-custom) - Line chart with dense data and most default rendering disabled, instead rendering labels manually on the Painter.
-* [multiple_charts-1](./1-Painter/multiple_charts-1) - Example of manually building a painter so that you can render 4 charts on the same image.
+* [multiple_charts-1](./1-Painter/multiple_charts-1) - Shows how to use layouts for putting multiple charts on the same image.
+This example use a single set of data and renders with multiple chart types.
-* [multiple_charts-2](./1-Painter/multiple_charts-2) - Shows how to use a single set of data and demonstrate it with multiple chart types.
+* [multiple_charts-2](./1-Painter/multiple_charts-2) - Example of manually building a child painters so that you can render 4 charts on the same image with unique themes.
 * [pie_chart-1-basic](./1-Painter/pie_chart-1-basic) - Pie chart with a variety of customization demonstrated including positioning the legend in the bottom right corner.
 * [pie_chart-2-series_radius](./1-Painter/pie_chart-2-series_radius) - Pie chart which varies the series radius by the percentage of the series.
 * [pie_chart-3-gap](./1-Painter/pie_chart-3-gap) - Pie chart with segment gaps between each slice.